 A lot of those babies are around the age of 1.
 Ha!
 I think I’d like to make my own commercial of what it’s really like to be the parent of a 1-year-old, or possibly my own workout video while I’m at it (just attempting to keep up).

-So, what’s a typical day like with a true 1-year-old, as I simply just try to stay locked in survival mode?
+So, what’s a typical day with a true 1-year-old, as I simply just try to stay locked in survival mode?
 Here’s what it’s really like:

 Is she choking?